andychase/codebook/topics/info/terms.md

 the State of California in the United States, not including its choice of law rules.

-Dispute resolution: The parties agree that any disputes between Tech Store Club and you concerning these Terms, and/or any of the Services may only brought in a federal or state court of competent jurisdiction sitting in the Northern District of California, and you hereby consent to the personal jurisdiction and venue of such court.
+Dispute resolution: The parties agree that any disputes between Snap Notes Collective and you concerning these Terms, and/or any of the Services may only brought in a federal or state court of competent jurisdiction sitting in the Northern District of California, and you hereby consent to the personal jurisdiction and venue of such court.